bjzelvelder/GABBI/README.md

 done
 ```

-The resulting folder is now ready to follow phylogenomic analyses.
-You can run _Phylomera_ using the reference sequences computed by GABBI in ```GABBI_output/06_final_targeted_loci/cactus_alignment.final.anc.loci.cons.fasta``` and your [annotated file](#annotate-targeted-loci-as-coding-or-non-coding-sequences-for-downstream-analyses) if you have one.
+The resulting directory is finally ready to follow phylogenomic analyses. _Phylomera_ can be run using the consensus reference sequences computed by GABBI in ```GABBI_output/06_final_targeted_loci/cactus_alignment.final.anc.loci.cons.fasta``` and, if available, the [annotated loci file](#annotating-targeted-loci-as-coding-or-non-coding-sequences-for-downstream-analyses).

 ```
 singularity exec gabbi_v1.2.0.sif phylomera_v0.8.3.sh \